First-order Methods for Unconstrained Vector Optimization Problems: A Unified Majorization-Minimization Perspective: Majorization-minimization with first-order surrogate functions for VOPs

 It follows by $F(x^{*})\preceq_{K}F(x^{k+1})$ that

-The desired result follows. \end{proof} \begin{remark} It seems that the convexity of $F(\cdot)$ plays no role in the proof of Theorems \ref{t2} and \ref{t3}.
+The desired result follows . \end{proof} \begin{remark} It seems that the convexity of $F(\cdot)$ plays no role in the proof of Theorems \ref{t2} and \ref{t3}.
 However, it can indeed be shown that $F(\cdot)$ is necessarily $K$-convex if $\bm\ell=\bm\mu$ and strongly $K$-convex with $\bm\mu - \bm\ell$ if $\bm\ell\prec_{K}\bm\mu$.
-In the next section, we give some examples where such a condition holds. \end{remark} \begin{remark} The linear convergence rate is related to $G_{k}(\cdot)$, which confirms that the rate of convergence can be improved by choosing a tighter surrogate. \end{remark}
+In the next section, we will give some examples where such a condition holds. \end{remark} \begin{remark} Note that $0\notin C_{k}$ and $\text{cone}(C_{k})=K^{*}$, we have Therefore, the linear convergence rate is related to $\{G_{k}(\cdot)\}$, not $\{C_{k}\}$, which confirms that the rate of convergence can be improved by choosing a tighter surrogate. \end{remark}